-Tidal volume is the volume exhaled from the patient in mandatory or spontaneous breaths.
+Tidal volume is the volume exhaled from the patient in mandatory, spontaneous or PSV (Pressure Support Ventilation) breaths.
 Vte is calculated by the measurement of the entire expired flow displayed as a volume.
 Vte display will be updated at the beginning of the next inspiratory phase (The end of exhalation phase).

-Paw ${Peak}$ (cm H2O):
+Paw Peak (cm H_2O):

 Peak air way pressure is the maximum pressure measured during the inspiratory phase.
-The displayed number on the screen represents the maximum pressure during mandatory inspiratory phase of SIMV, CPR modes as well as spontaneous inspiratory phase of CPAP mode.
+The displayed number on the screen represents the maximum pressure during mandatory inspiratory phase of A/CV, SIMV, BiLVL, CPR modes as well as spontaneous inspiratory phase of CPAP mode.
 This number will be updated at the end of each inspiratory phase.

-Mve, Rate and $\mathsf{Paw}{\mathsf{AV}}$ are not active during CPR mode and displayed with "--"
+Mve, Rate and Paw are not active during CPR mode and displayed with "--"